 - Disrupt ecological processes

-Invasive weeds are a form of biological pollution that alter landscapes.
+Invasive weeds are a form of biological pollution that alters landscapes.

-They not only degrade the quality of our land but convert that land into new sources of biological pollution.
-Controlling these invasives eliminates the current infestation and prevents the establishment of additional infestations.
+Invasive weeds not only degrade the quality of our land but convert that land into new sources of biological pollution.
+Controlling these weeds eliminates the current infestation and prevents the establishment of additional infestations.
 As a result, controlling our invasive weeds is imperative to preserving the integrity of our public and private lands.

 Weeds have a total impact of billions of dollars.